snaztoz/kaba/README.md

 See [docs/examples](docs/examples) directory for the examples of already-working Kaba programs.

-## 🎯 Next Goals

-The current priority is to add support for `record` data type.

 ## ⚒️ Contributing

 Thank you for considering contributing to the Kaba programming language!
 The contribution guide can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.